urakubo/Dojo-standalone/README.md

 ## In addition to the original Dojo:

-1) A small gui was appended to control dojo at a desktop pc.
+1) A small gui was equipped to control dojo at a desktop pc.
 2) Many input/output image file formats are supported.
 3) Some codes were refactored for stability.
 4) Plugin section was created.
 Users can easily insert new Python functions.